furrybrackets/Liquid/README.md

 ✨ hosting on localhost:3000
 🎧 listening for changes
 ```
-If you head over to `localhost:3000`, you should see a title "Click the button." and a button with a number on it.
+If you head over to `localhost:3000`, you should see a title "Click the Button!" and a button with a number on it.
 Try clicking it.